 Place on top of a tray in a single layer and freeze for 2 hours then transfer to an airtight container and freeze for up to 3 months.

-Defrost in the fridge overnight then fry as per Instructions.
+Defrost in the fridge overnight then cook as per Instructions.

-Check out ALL my easy veggie meal ideas as well as this collection of vegetarian pasta dinners.
+See also these other easy, delicious veggie meal ideas including this collection of vegetarian pasta dinners.

 Recipe